-Of all of the options discussed, most DRWG participants were favorably inclined toward Shaping Option APreliminary analysis indicated that savings and load levels are correlated, making Shaping Option A an acceptable approach to estimating the ACP of EERs in all hours.
-All of the inputs needed to estimate the ACP of EERs using Shaping Option A are available immediately after a CSC occurs.
-Finally, Shaping Option A can be implemented relatively quickly and at low cost, and could be implemented in reasonably short order after a FERC Order is issued..
-This is in contrast to all of the other options explored by the DRWG – given what is known at this time, all other options require retrieval of data and/or additional analysis that would be costly and time-consuming.
-Further, several DRWG participants noted that it would be very challenging for Market Participants to develop EER savings for all hours that meets current precision and confidence interval requirements using a bottom-up approach, and all other approaches (other than Shaping Option A) would be more complex for the ISO to implement.
+Of all of the options discussed, most DRWG participants supported Shaping Option A, while some others expressed concern that this approach may overstate EER performance.
+Stated another way, no other option received support nor met the charge given to the DRWG.
+Preliminary analysis indicated that savings and load levels are generally correlated, a factor that Shaping Option A relies upon in estimating the ACP of EERs in all hours.
+All of the inputs needed to estimate the ACP of EERs using Shaping Option A are available immediately after a CSC occurs, the method could be implemented at low cost, and could be implemented in reasonably short order after a FERC Order is issued, thus resolving the settlement imbalance issue expeditiously.
+This is in contrast to all of the other options explored by the DRWG.
+Given what is known at this time, three of the five other options require retrieval of data not previously captured and/or reported, and/or additional analysis that would involve additional costs and require more time for both Market Participants and the ISO to implement; and the fourth option – the Modelling Option – will not be available until the 2021-2022 timeframe.
+Further, several DRWG participants noted that it would be very challenging for Market Participants to develop EER savings for all hours that meet current precision and confidence interval requirements using a bottom-up approach, and all other approaches (other than Shaping Option A) would be more complex for the ISO to implement.

 With respect to Shaping Option A, some DRWG participants questioned the need to use equations (4) and (5) to estimate EER performance in all hours (on-peak hours as well as off-peak hours).
 These participants suggested an alternative approach in which EER performance is assessed only for the hours for which we currently do not have values (i.e., off-peak hours).
 However, these participants did not address whether or how to attend to the discontinuity in the resulting on- and off-peak ACP values as previously described above.
+Furthermore, those stakeholders that were supportive of Shaping Option A did not indicate any preference towards using shaping Option A in all hours versus off-peak hours only.

 Additionally, a DRWG participant noted the difference between equations (4) and (5) of Shaping Option A, particularly that the denominator of the ratio term in equation (5) may be overstated, resulting in the understatement of the ACP.
-However, others with such resources commented that the denominator was generally correct given that the on-peak hours of Seasonal Peak Demand Resources occur only during very high system loads.
+However, others with such resources commented that the denominator was generally correct given that the on-peak hours of Seasonal Peak Demand Resources occur only during very high system loads, 90% of the 50/50 seasonal peak.